ravimohan1991/Equalizer/UniqueIdentifier.md

 }
 ```

 Compile this script in a seperate package and suitably name it (for example ```UniqueIdentifier```).
-If you are using a dedicated configuration file (UKPG for instance), you may want to set the flags as follows
+If you are using a dedicated configuration file (UPKG for instance), you may want to set the flags as follows
 ```
 [Flags]
 AllowDownload=False
 ClientOptional=True
 ServerSideOnly=False
 ```
-This would allow the UniqueIdentifier logic run on server without forcing any kind of download on clients.
+This would allow the UniqueIdentifier logic to run on server without forcing any kind of download on clients.

 Once that is done, configure the Equalizer.ini